 Discuss the results of your actions:

-Last semester in my psychology class, I worked in a team of ﬁve to create a role-play dialogue and scenario to demonstrate a counseling theory.
-At ﬁrst, everyone was on board with the project but then one of our team members stopped contributing ideas and missed a couple critical group meetings.
+Last semester in my psychology class, I worked in a team of ﬁve.
+We created a role-play dialogue and scenario to demonstrate a counseling theory.
+At ﬁrst, everyone was on board with the project.
+Suddenly, one of our team members stopped contributing ideas and missed a couple of critical group meetings.

 I decided to talk to this team member to understand why they stopped contributing.
 It became clear that they felt offended by some of the ideas that were being suggested.
 They appreciated that I connected with them and made an effort to understand their perspective.